obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to debug why Obsidian is running slowly.md

 ![[safe-mode-on.png]]

-While this should cause all the plugins to be unloaded from the app, it is recommended that you restart Obsidian in case any plugins did fully clean up after themselves (i.e. suspend any running processes and return all allocated memory).
+While this should cause all the plugins to be unloaded from the app, it is recommended that you restart Obsidian in case any plugins didn't fully clean up after themselves (i.e. suspend any running processes and return all allocated memory).

 Choose your own adventure time:
 - Obsidian is fast with Safe Mode enabled